erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 **Save Network State**:

-The `SAVE NETWORK STATE` button creates a save file which includes all information about the current state of a network's visualization and allows the user to continue to work with the network later on.
+The `SAVE NETWORK STATE` button creates a save file that includes all information about the current state of a network's visualization and allows the user to continue to work with the network later on.